lvgl/docs_old/widgets/cont.md

 ## Overview

-The containers are essentially a **basic object** with layout and automatic sizing features features.
+The containers are essentially a **basic object** with layout and automatic sizing features.

 ## Parts and Styles
-The containers has only a main style called `LV_CONT_PART_MAIN` and it can use all the typicaly bacground properties properties and padding for layout auto sizing.
+The containers has only a main style called `LV_CONT_PART_MAIN` and it can use all the typicaly bacground properties and padding for layout auto sizing.

 ## Usage